Elizabeth line: Name and identity

 Crossrail is the name of the construction project and of the limited company, wholly owned by TfL, that was formed to carry out construction works.

 The "Elizabeth line" is the name of the new service that is on signage throughout the stations.
 It is named in honour of Queen Elizabeth II, and colloquially called the "Lizzie line".
-The Elizabeth line roundel is coloured purple, with a superimposed blue bearing white text in the same style as for Underground lines.
-However, unlike Underground lines, the Elizabeth line roundel includes the word "line".
+The Elizabeth line roundel is coloured purple, with a superimposed blue bearing white text in the same style as London Underground and other TfL services.
+However, unlike other services, the Elizabeth line roundel features the line name rather than the mode of transport (i.e. Underground, Overground, Buses).

 TfL Rail was an intermediate brand name which was introduced in May 2015 and discontinued in May 2022.
 It was used by TfL on services between Paddington and Heathrow Terminal 5 and Reading, as well as trains between Liverpool Street and Shenfield.